Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Barycentric extensions for rational maps

 \section{Barycentric extensions for rational maps}

 In this section, we briefly review the theory of barycentric extensions for rational maps.
 We will summarize some properties and refer the readers to \cite{L19} for details.

 The barycentric extension was extensively studied for circle homeomorphisms in \cite{DouadyEarle86}.
-The construction can be easily generalized to any continuous maps on sphere $S^{n-1}$, (see \cite{L19}\cite{Petersen11}), but for our purposes, we will focus on the barycentric extensions for rational maps on $S^2$.
+The construction can be easily generalized to any continuous maps on the unit sphere $S^{n-1}$, (see \cite{L19, Petersen11}).
+For our purposes, we will focus on the barycentric extensions for rational maps on $\hat\C$, which is identified with $S^2$ under the stereographic projection.

-We identify the hyperbolic space $\Hyp^3$ with the ball model $B(\bm 0,1) \subset \R^3$.
+We identify the hyperbolic space $\Hyp^3$ with the ball model $B(\bm 0,1)\subseteq \R^3$.
 The conformal boundary of $\Hyp^3$ is naturally identified with $S^2$ in this way.
-A measure on $S^2$ is said to be {\em balanced} at a point $\bm x$ if one moves $\bm x$ to the origin $\bm 0 \in B(\bm 0,1)\cong \Hyp^3$ using isometry, the push forward of the measure has Euclidean barycenter at the origin.
-Given a probability measure $\mu$ on $S^2$ with no atoms of mass $\geq 1/2$, then there is a unique point $\beta(\mu) \in \Hyp^3$ called the {\em barycenter} of $\mu$ for which the measure is {\em balanced} (see \cite{DouadyEarle86}, \cite{Hubbard06} or \cite{Petersen11} for a proof).
+A measure $\mu$ on $S^2$ is said to be {\em balanced} at a point $y$ if